AdamKyle/flare/resources/info/rules/section-1.md

 # Rules

 Tlessa doesn't have many rules.
 How ever the few rules we do have, need to be followed or they can result in a permanent ban.
-Lets discuss what those rules are shall we?

 - 1. Multiple accounts are allowed.
   - 1a.
 All accounts are linked by IP.
     - Users are limited to 10 accounts per IP.
-Use of any third part tool or service to sppof your ip to get around this is a bannable offense.
+Use of any third part tool or service to spoof your ip to get around this is a bannable offense.
   - 1b.
 Multi boxing is allowed.
     - Players may not send more then one request per action to each box.